DETAILED ACTION

 Claims 10 – 20 are rejected under 35 U.S.C.
 112(a) or 35 U.S.C.
 112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement.
 The claim(s) contains subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
 112, the inventor(s), at the time the application was filed, had possession of the claimed invention.

-Claim 18 recites the limitation “installation.”
-As explained above, the limitation invokes interpretation under 35 U.S.C.
+As explained above, each of the limitations “measuring installation” and “additional installation” (recited in claim 18) invoke interpretation under 35 U.S.C.
 112(f).
-As further explained above, the Specification does not teach sufficient structure of the limitation to allow one skilled in the art to perform the claimed function.
-Therefore, the limitation is not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the joint inventors, at the time the application was filed, had possession of the claimed invention.
+As further explained above, the Specification fails to teach sufficient structure for the limitations to perform their respective claimed functions.
+Therefore, the limitations are not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventors, at the time the application was filed, had possession of the claimed invention.

 Conclusion